 On this page, we explain this partnership model, when it is suitable, and what advantages it has.
 Plus, we share expert advice on where and how to hire a team of developers, giving you pointers, average rates, and even a checklist to follow.

 What Is a Dedicated Software Development Team?

-You’re probably wondering what sets a dedicated software development team apart from other employment types.
+You're probably wondering what sets a dedicated software development team apart from other types of IT outsourcing.
 This kind of partnership is aimed at a long-term project-based collaboration of a client company and a group of professionals from an outsourcing software development company.